VesnaBrucoms/ncharnulal-bethaleft-dungeon/Docs/assets.md

 To make:

 * parts
-  * large generator - the 3 receptacles for crystals are separate pieces
+  * large generator - the 3 receptacles for crystals are separate pieces.
+Top pipe raises up to connect to the network
   * kamdida light
   * kamdida indicator